emon5369/Plant_Disease_Classifier/README.md

 This notebook demonstrates:

-* Preprocessing of a binary classification dataset (Healthy vs Diseased)
+* Data preprocessing and augmentation
-* Construction of a CNN using TensorFlow/Keras
+* CNN architecture design and training
-* Model training and evaluation
+* Model evaluation on validation data
-* Manual prediction on external images
+* Manual prediction on user-provided external images

 ---